-To help mitigate these inconsistencies, the Committee agreed to draft guidance for the RRBs with the goal of outlining objective criteria to standardize the evaluation and decision-making of ACHD exception requests.
+To help mitigate these inconsistencies, the Committee drafted guidance for the RBs with the goal of outlining objective criteria to standardize the evaluation and decision-making of ACHD exception requests.
 Evidence-based assessment of waitlist mortality drove the assignment of particular criteria into statuses in the new allocation policy.
-While the Committee acknowledges the community's consternation with ACHD candidates' assignment to status 4, the historical waitlist mortality of ACHD patients was consistent with other populations within status 4.5 Improved data collection envisioned within the new policy should result in better assessment of whether specific subpopulations of ACHD are disadvantaged by the status 4 assignment and may, in the long term, result in policy changes to address any disadvantages.
-As an interim measure, the Committee determined guidance was an appropriate step to address the heart transplant community's concerns while additional data collection is ongoing and the impact of the new policy is assessed.
+While the Committee acknowledges the community's consternation with ACHD candidates' assignment to status 4, the historical waitlist mortality of ACHD patients was consistent with other populations within status 4.8 Improved data collection envisioned within the new policy should result in better assessment of whether specific subpopulations of ACHD are disadvantaged by the status 4 assignment and may, in the long term, result in policy changes to address any disadvantages.
+As an interim measure, the Committee determined guidance to the RBs was an